kwebio/kweb-docs/state.rst

 KVars and Persistent Storage
 ----------------------------

-While you don't have to use it, Kweb integrates nicely with `Shoebox <https://github.com/kwebio/shoebox>`_, a key-value store that supports the observer pattern.
-Shoebox has both in-memory and persistent (on disk) engines, and new engines can be added quite easily.
+Kweb integrates nicely with `Shoebox <https://github.com/kwebio/shoebox>`_, a key-value store that supports the observer pattern, and a sister project to Kweb.
+Shoebox has both in-memory and persistent (on disk) engines.

+In the future Shoebox will support back-end cloud services like `AWS Pub/Sub Messaging <https://aws.amazon.com/pub-sub-messaging/>`_ and `Dynamo DB <https://aws.amazon.com/dynamodb/>`_, which would enable unlimited scalability.

-We'll assume you've taken a few minutes to review Shoebox and get the general idea of how it's used.
+We'll assume you've taken a minute or two to review `Shoebox <https://github.com/kwebio/shoebox>`_ and get the general idea of how it's used.

 This example shows how *toVar* can be used to convert a value in a Shoebox to a KVar, and use it with the DOM as previously described: